FREELANCE RESEARCH SUPERVISOR

-Co-Director of the post-Master's degree in Industrial Safety: Manager des organisations à risques
+Co-Director of a French executive post-Master's degree in industrial safety management: Manager des organisations à risques.

 From 2007 to 2012, I have been a researcher within the Chair of Industrial Safety, held by Erik Hollnagel at Mines-ParisTech.
-As of today, the Chair is still hosted by Mines-ParisTech at Sophia-Antipolis (France) and co-funded by a number of industrial partners (AFNOR, GDF-Suez, SNCF and Total).
+As of today, the Chair is still hosted by Mines-ParisTech at Sophia-Antipolis (France) and co-funded by a number of industrial partners.
 The aim of the Chair is to carry out research towards new models of, and methods in, industrial safety, and positively impact on practices.

 From 2000 to 2005, I was a Research Associate in the Computing Science department of Newcastle University (UK), where I worked for 6 years.
 My role was to conduct ergonomics-oriented research within a large interdisciplinary research project on the dependability of computer-based socio-technical systems (DIRC).
 Before that, I obtained a PhD in cognitive ergonomics (University of Provence, France, 1999) where I studied troubleshooting errors in technical systems, and the contribution of this type of error to industrial accidents.